Kolyunya/TinyTestFramework/README.md

 ## Usage

-Just include the `include/ntest.hpp` to your source file and you are good to go.
+Just include the `ntest/ntest.hpp` from the `include` directory to your source file and you are good to go.